 As mentioned in our beta 1 post, we still aim to drop the Release Candidate between Jan 4th–8th 2016 so if you’re a developer you need to test your plugins and themes as soon as possible.
 Please take responsibility for your own code.

-End-users are also welcome to test their customisations or give feedback on the release.
+End-users are also welcome to test their customizations or give feedback on the release.
 Beta 2 is not considered ‘stable’ so don’t run it on a live site unless you know what you’re doing, but by all means take it for a test run.

 We have a beta testing plugin to make obtaining the beta release and staying updated simple.
 We suggest grabbing that if you would like to be involved.